jeffreykegler/hoonlint/misc/whitespace.md

              ==
 ```

-The head of a 1-running hoon should occur on the rune line,
+* The head of a 1-running hoon should occur on the rune line,
 tightly aligned.

+* If vertical gap occurs between the head and the running,
+the inter-comment column is the anchor column,
+and the pre-column is the column location of the running.

-The running may either be joined or split.
+* The running may either be joined or split.
 If split, the running
 should occur one vertical gap after the
 head, and its column location
 should be one stop more than the anchor column.
 If joined, the running should be tightly aligned.

-If vertical gap occurs between the head and the running,
-the inter-comment column is the anchor column,
-and the pre-column is the column location of the running.

 ### TISSIG